Frequently Asked Questions (FAQ)¶

 The scorecard tracks 10 human rights indicators across 194 countries:

-Each indicator includes the current status and source URL for verification.
+Each indicator includes the current status, categories, and source URLs for verification.

 The tagger applies regex-based rules to identify mentions of:

-Tags are versioned (v1, v2, v3, digital) allowing comparison across rule sets.
+Tags are versioned (v1, v2, v3, digital, queerai) allowing comparison across rule sets.

 Yes!
 Edit configs/tags_v3.json (or create a new version) and add your regex patterns: